Famicom Detective Club: The Girl Who Stands Behind

-A few months later, Utsugi and the protagonist receive a phone call to check over a crime scene.
-The murder victim is a freshman schoolgirl named Yoko Kojima.
-The protagonist begins gathering information from Ushimitsu High School to solve the Yoko case and connect it with the Genjiro Kaneda case along with the help of Yoko's two high school friends; a girl named Ayumi Tachibana and a boy named Hitomi Kawaii.
+A few months later, Utsugi and the protagonist are called to investigate the murder of freshman schoolgirl Yoko Kojima.
+The protagonist begins gathering information from Ushimitsu High School to solve the Yoko case and connect it with the Genjiro Kaneda case along with the help of Yoko's two high school friends; a girl named Ayumi Tachibana and a boy named Hitomi Kawai.
 It soon emerges that Yoko was deep into an investigation of "The Tale of the Girl Who Stands Behind," a rumor involving a ghost of a blood-soaked girl that stands behind a student, and the trio set out to discover the truth behind this rumor.